-Then, number of an estimated issued formal letters for one year: such as 2019 were received after two phone calls were done responsible two persons with governmental ministries in KRG.
-They have provided this research an accurate estimation of outgoing formal letters from ministry of interior and ministry of health.
+Then, number of an estimated issued formal letters for one year; such as 2019 were received after two phone calls were done responsible with two persons governmental ministries in KRG.
+They have research provided this an accurate estimation of outgoing formal letters from ministry of interior and ministry of health.
 Due to political issues in KRG they preferred to keep their names and position confidential.
 Moreover, it is mentioned that these numbers are not regular per year, however it could be used as a well estimated number.